 Private Tours can be scheduled for your group at any time you like.

-Select Tours are led by Senior Newman Tours’ Guides, and guarantee the provision of an iPad to enhance the content of your tour.
-They can start at any time you want, and feature exclusive content described in italics in the Tour Schedule on this page.
+VIP Tours are led by Newman Tours’ most experienced guides, and guarantee the provision of an iPad to enhance the content of your tour.
+They can start at any time you want, and feature exclusive content described in red italics under the Tour Schedule section of this page.

 What Our Guests Say